threefoldfoundation/books/content/technology/qsss/qss_algorithm.md

 b=2
 c=3
 ```
-(and for reference the part of real-world objects is not a simple number like `1` but a unique digital number describing the part, like the binary code for it `110101011101011101010111101110111100001010101111011.....`).
+(and for reference that part of real-world objects is not a simple number like `1` but a unique digital number describing the part, like the binary code for it `110101011101011101010111101110111100001010101111011.....`).
 With these numbers we could create endless amounts of equations:
 ```
 1: a+b+c=6
 2: c-b-a=0